 Seems we'll also have a bumper crop of blueberries this year too.
 This is especially great because blueberries are very anti-histamine and I've found a recipe for a coconut milk, blueberry, mango smoothie that is wonderful!
 I have one several times a week now so I'll be freezing quarts and quarts of these these beauties this year.
 Not so much jam but that's okay.

-  Jack was attempting to till up the okra space but the girls commandeered it for bathing.
-They thought it mighty kind of him to make that bath space just for them.
+I was attempting to till up the okra space but the girls commandeered it for bathing.
+They thought it mighty kind to make that bath space just for them.
 They have all been through their spring worming and are laying pretty good right now so they deserve a few treats!

 One view of the new raised bed area.
 I've planted most everything that you see in those starter pots and it's all well on it's way at this point.
 Still have not finished planting the main garden but we are getting close.

 We are also experimenting in planting in double size concrete block.
 Seems to be going okay at this point.
 This is an old photo and these sugar peas are well over the top of the fence now and making little peas!
 If we have enough stuff we are also going to try selling at the local farmer's market this spring.I'm all for it though, if we can produce enough stuff!
 I think we'll have some different things, more heirloom veggies and stuff but whether that appeals to anyone in this area remains to be seen.
 Anyway, we'll have lots of fresh veggies and fruits and it's very gratifying to grow so much tasty food!